 Please attach a 2-3 page resume that includes (but is not limited to) the following information:

-The Honors College provides a challenging curriculum to meet the unique academic needs and interests of Honors students.
+The Towson University Honors College provides a challenging curriculum to meet the unique academic needs and interests of Honors students.
 We provide:

-There a many reasons to consider joining the Honors College at Towson University.
-Just over four percent of the undergraduate student population belongs to the Honors College and enjoys the following benefits:
+There are many reasons to join the University Honors College.
+Just over 4% of the TU undergraduate student body belongs to the Honors College and enjoys the following benefits: